ieee-vgtc/ieeevis.org/content/info/satellite.md

 ## Seattle, WA, USA
 **University of Washington and Pacific Northwest National Laboratory**<br>
 Chairs: Jeffrey Heer and Joseph Cottam

+## Tucson, AZ, USA
+**University of Arizona and Arizona State University**<br>
+Chairs: Joshua A. Levine, Ross Maciejewski, and Nirav Merchant.

 ## Urbana-Champaign, IL, USA
 **The National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign**<br>